 Generally, the revenue that an owner-operator can generate varies depending on on how they manage their business.
 While it is to define a specific amount of revenue, there is a list of influencers that impact how much truck drivers can make.

-Influences on how much an owner-operator makes
+What influences how much an owner-operator makes?

 - Obtain a CDL license